 - Perform complex surgical management for pediatric, trauma and surgical oncology patients

 |Private Practice General Surgery||Salisbury Veterans Administration|

-Hear from current and past residents as they reflect on their experience and training in the General Surgery Residency program at Wake Forest.
+Hear from current and past residents as they reflect on their experience and training in the General Surgery Residency program at the school of medicine.

 Members of the Department of General Surgery at the school of medicine discuss the residency program: